Japanese cuisine and foods

 In Japan, "tea" is commonly green tea.

-Green tea is slightly bitter, but sugar or milk is never added.
+Japanese tea is slightly bitter, but sugar or milk is never added.

 At tea break, Japanese people drink not only coffee or black tea but also green tea, of course.

-Additionally Japanese people drink the tea, after meal or during the desk work.
+Additionally, Japanese people drink the tea, after meal or during the desk work.

 Plastic bottles of green tea are bought very well, and many people satisfy their thirst with green tea.